vishalkhadanga/Pynq-io/pages/contact.md

 ---
 layout              : page-fullwidth
-title               : "Contact"
-meta_title          : "Contact and use our contact form" subheadline         : "Contact Form" teaser              : "Get in touch with me?
-Use the contact form." permalink           : "/contact/"
+title               : "Contact Us" teaser              : "Please don't alter the email subject "PYNQ website" as this will prevent the email ending up in the wrong folder! permalink           : "/contact/"
 header:
    image_fullwidth  : Topimage.jpg